korningf/cso-git/README.md

 *Depending on the institution or individual, this may or my not be an Administrator installation*.

-*IMPORTANT You should uninstall any other competing variants of GitBash, MSysGit, or GitForWindows*.
+*IMPORTANT Uninstall any other competing variants of GitBash, MSys, SysGit, or any GitForWindows*.

-Our objective is to get a working `pacman` packaage manager and interpreted and compiled languages.
+Our objective is to get a working `pacman` package manager and interpreted and compiled languages.

 Modern package managers use SSL/TLS and GPG keyrings to securely pull packages from distributions.